caiohsramos/caiohsramos.github.io/_posts/2023-06-09-raspberry-pi-as-plex-media-server.markdown

 ### Plex Media Server

-Is [free software](https://www.plex.tv) that allows users to create a client–server for movies, television shows, and music.
+Is a [free software](https://www.plex.tv) that allows users to create a client–server for movies, television shows, and music.
 Plex Media Server organizes movie and television content and adds posters, plot summaries, cast and crew lists, technical details, critical reviews, and subtitles.
 Plex Media Server is also capable of transcoding files if the codec is incompatible with the device playing the media.

 A Plex Media Server can function as a home theater PC and can stream content to Plex's front-end media player client applications that run on a myriad of devices and web browsers.